troyoram/ski-trip-server/README.md

 tasked with building a Single Page Application (SPA).
 Users will be required to authenticate through sign-up, sign-in, change-password, and sign-out using a custom Application Programming Interface (API).
-Once signed in, users can create, read, update, and delete planned ski trips in an SQL database with location, date, and equipment needed.
+Once signed in, users can create, read, update, and delete planned ski trips in a PostgreSQL database with location, date, and equipment needed.

 The Ski Trip Client front-end-user-interface is deployed on gh-pages and was created from the react-auth-template-master.
 The following React components were created to allow all the necessary CRUD